leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 So we as web scrapers are going to fill that in to suit our needs.

 ```
+# import selenium python package
 from selenium import webdriver

+# we are going to use chrome because Chrome rocks
 browser = webdriver.Chrome()

 url = 'https://www.toernooi.nl/sportselection/setsportselection/2?returnUrl=/find?StartDate={}&EndDate={}&CountryCode=NED'